Futsal Finalissima 2022 semi-finals: Portugal 2-1 Paraguay, Argentina 0-3 Spain

 Spain vs Portugal (16:45 local, 21:45 CET)

-Less than four minutes later Portugal led in bizarre circumstances: Erick Mendonça met an Afonso Jesus kick-in and hit the post, only for the ball to deflect in off luckless Paraguay goalkeeper Giovanni González.
-Portugal saw the game out to reach their third major final in less than 12 months having already won the 2021 FIFA Futsal World Cup and UEFA Futsal EURO 2022.
+Less than four minutes later, Portugal took the lead in bizarre circumstances: Erick Mendonça met an Afonso Jesus kick-in and hit the post, only for the ball to deflect in off luckless Paraguay goalkeeper Giovanni González.
+Portugal then saw the game out to reach their third major final in less than 12 months, having already won the 2021 FIFA Futsal World Cup and UEFA Futsal EURO 2022.

 Key stat: Portugal also came from behind to win in three of their six Futsal EURO 2022 victories: the opening game, semi and final.